Edigleison/coffee-store-api/README.md

 # coffee-store-api

-This is an REST API for a coffee store written in Kotlin and held by Docker.
+This is a REST API for a coffee store developed using Spring Boot and written in Kotlin.
 Some technologies and libs used:

 - Spring Boot
 - Kotlin